Updated on 3/7/2022

 Types of medications for obsessive compulsive disorder

-Patients with more severe OCD often require psychiatric medication as well as therapy.
+Patients with more severe symptoms often require psychiatric OCD medication as well as therapy.
 There are a variety of medications available for treating obsessive compulsive disorder, and the patient’s prescriber will determine which is the best fit for the individual based on their situation.
 The medications that treat OCD fall into the following four categories:

 - Selective serotonin reuptake inhibitors (SSRIs): This is a class of antidepressant medications that can be used for treating OCD.
 These include citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac), fluvoxamine (Luvox), paroxetine (Paxil), and sertraline (Zoloft).
 These are the most commonly prescribed medications for OCD.